An atmospheric castle town known as “Little Kyoto,” a steam locomotive and more

 This area can be accessed by rail and air.

 The Tsuwano and Masuda area is in the west of rural Shimane Prefecture on the Sea of Japan coast.
-Served by the coastal San-in Railway Line that runs from Kyoto to the western tip of Honshu, Tsuwano is 30 minutes by express train from Masuda.
-The Shin-Yamaguchi shinkansen station is one hour from Tsuwano, and connects with Osaka in less than two hours and Tokyo in around four hours.
-Iwami Airport in Masuda has daily flights to and from Tokyo.
+Served by the coastal JR San-in Main Line that runs from Kyoto to the western tip of Honshu, Tsuwano is 30 minutes by express train from Masuda.
+The Shin-Yamaguchi shinkansen station is one hour from Tsuwano, and connects with Osaka in less than two hours and Tokyo in around four and a half hours.
+Hagi-Iwami Airport in Masuda has daily flights to and from Tokyo.

 The carp in Tsuwano were originally kept in the waterways as emergency provisions in case of famine